 Besides brushing your teeth regularly, there are other things you can do to improve the health of your teeth and gums.

 One very important factor for teeth and gum health is the food you eat.
 Sugar, processed and refined ingredients wreak havoc on our teeth and gums.
-The book Nutrition and Physical Degeneration shows just how important what we eat is for our dental health.
-As much as you can, stick to eating real food, and avoid white flours, refined sugars, processed ingredients and refined and artificial ingredients to help keep your teeth and gums healthy.
+As much as you can, stick to eating real food, and avoid white flours, refined sugars, processed ingredients, and refined and artificial ingredients to help keep your teeth and gums healthy.

 Oil pulling is another great natural way to help improve the health of your teeth and gums.
 To oil pull, you put a tablespoon of oil (I prefer coconut oil) in your mouth in the morning when you get up, let it melt, and then swish it around for 5-20 minutes.
 Then spit it out, rinse your mouth, and brush your teeth as you normally would.
 Oil pulling can also be helpful if you suffer from dry mouth or have Sjogren's syndrome.